RocketChat/docs-old/legal/terms.md

  - use contact or other user information obtained from the Services (including email addresses) to contact Users outside of the Services without their express permission or authority or to create or distribute mailing lists or other collections of contact or user profile information for Users for use outside of the Services; or
  - authorize, permit, enable, induce or encourage any third party to do any of the above.

+**API Fair Use**
+Many of our services work via API calls managed under a central infrastructure of us.
+You may not place excessive API calls or otherwise deliberately try to overburden this API system.
+We may throttle your use of the APIs in case we deem it necessary to facilitate an overall acceptable service level across our infrastructure (e.g. such as in the case of continued, excessive API usage).
+We may monitor use of the APIs for compliance with these rules, and we may deny you access to the API or shut down your Integration if you try to go around or break the policies we set.
+If your Service Order includes a defined API limit or minimum, then the Service Order controls.

 **Limitation of Liability**